ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolAxesModelAttach.rst

 IVectorGeometryToolAxesModelAttach
 ==================================

-.. py:class:: IVectorGeometryToolAxesModelAttach
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolAxesModelAttach

    object

    Axes aligned with the specified pointable element of the object's 3D model.
 The axes follow the model as well as any articulations that affect the specified pointable element.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolAxesModelAttach

 Overview
 --------